SOUTH AFRICAN MATHEMATICS OLYMPIAD

 NEW eBOOK: Enjoying Mathematics 2 (Questions and solutions 2001 to 2012 junior level)

 The questions and model answers of all three junior rounds from 2001 to 2012 have been categorised and complied together to form this book.
 Learners and teachers can easily navigate from a question to the model answer.

 A Training Manual for South African Mathematics Olympiads

-The manual is especially be useful for those who want to prepare for Round 2 and 3 of the South African Mathematics Olympiad.
+The manual is especially be useful for those who want to prepare for Round 1 and 2 of the South African Mathematics Olympiad.
 The book is divided in to three sections: Problems, Lessons and Solutions.
 An attempt is made in the lessons to cover the theory that is required for the solutions of most of the problems.
 The solutions are represented in such a way that most of the learners would understand them.
-The publication is available as an eBook (on CD) and hard copy.
+The publication is available as an eBook (on CD).